Insulin Types and Their Use

 Insulin Characteristics

 There are three basic characteristics that differentiate insulin: onset – the time period insulin takes to reach the bloodstream; peak time – when insulin is at its strongest blood-sugar-lowering strength; and duration – the time period when insulin continues to lower glucose in the blood.
+Based on these three characteristics, insulin is categorized into the following types:

 Insulin Types